developmentseed/stac-react/README.md

 stac-react's hooks must be used inside children of a React context that provides access to the stac-react's core functionality.

-To get started, initialize `StacApiProvider` with the base URL of the STAC catalog. `StacApiProvider` automatically sets up a [TanStack Query](https://tanstack.com/query/latest/docs/framework/react/overview) QueryClientProvider for you, so you do not need to wrap your app with QueryClientProvider yourself.
+To get started, initialize `StacApiProvider` with the base URL of the STAC catalog. `StacApiProvider` automatically sets up a [TanStack Query](https://tanstack.com/query/latest/docs/framework/react/overview) QueryClientProvider for you if one doesn't already exist in the component tree.

 ```jsx
 import { StacApiProvider } from 'stac-react';